Rmaish: Independence period

+2006 Hezbollah-Israel war

+Rmaish, like other villages lining Lebanon's southern border, such as Ain Ebel, Debel, Qaouzah, and Yaroun, was caught in the crossfire during the 2006 Lebanon War between Lebanon and Israel.
+During the conflict, the village witnessed ferocious battles with missiles destroying many houses and orchards and leaving the townspeople besieged and without bread for three weeks.

 Community opposition to Hezbollah activities

-In 2022, structures built by Hezbollah near Rmaish, encroaching on properties owned by the Al-Ameel, Al-Alam, and Al-Hajj families, were reported.
+In 2022, structures built by Hezbollah near Rmaish, encroaching on properties owned by the Ameel, Alam, and Hajj families, were reported.
 This development angered local residents, municipal authorities, and religious leaders, leading to pressure from Maronite Patriarch Bechara Boutros Al-Rahi, who accused Hezbollah of encroachment.
 As a result, Hezbollah agreed to dismantle the structures, which were also a violation of UNSC Resolution 1701.

+2023 Hezbollah-Israel war

 During the Gaza war, Hezbollah launched attacks on Israel from civilian areas in southern Lebanon, including Rmeich.
-Hezbollah's efforts to establish military infrastructure in Rmaish led to clashes with local residents, causing fear and displacement among the predominantly Christian population.
+After the start of the fighting, when hundreds of thousands of Lebanese fled their homes in other villages due to the clashes, residents of Rmaish largely remained steadfast despite being surrounded by ongoing fire.
+Hezbollah's efforts to establish military infrastructure in Rmaish led again to clashes with local residents, causing fear and displacement among the predominantly Christian population.
 Many women and children fled, leaving behind men who faced insecurity and potential looting.
 The Lebanese government was criticized for allowing Hezbollah to operate with impunity, thereby endangering local communities and exacerbating regional instability.

 In March 2024, residents confronted Hezbollah members who attempted to install a rocket launcher in the town center.
+Later, during the Gaza war, Hezbollah's militant activities in Rmaish led to fear, displacement, and clashes with residents, and a confrontation over a rocket launcher installation in the town center.

+Like most of the Christian population of South Lebanon, Rmeish residents are opposed to Hezbollah's presence in the area.